mimblewimble/grin-rfcs/text/0000-manual-confirmation.md

 ### `receive_tx`

 The `receive_tx` endpoint will check the value of `manual_confirmation`, If `manual_confirmation` is `true` the receipient's signature data will no be added to the slate, neither the receipient payment proof.
-The status in this case will be `Receiving (Unsigned)`.
+The status in this case will be `Receiving (Unsigned)` for the receiver point of view.

 ### Owner RPC API

 ### `init_send_tx`

-Currently, when a recipient address is provided, this endpoint tries to share the transaction offer with the recepient via Tor.
-Now, it will validate if the receipient's signature data is present in the received slate response.
-It will return a message notifying that the recepient did not sign the transaction if recepient's signature data is not found.
+Currently, if the recipient's address is provided, this endpoint tries to share the transaction offer with the recepient via Tor.
+Now, it will validate whether the recipient's signature data is present in the response received from the recipient's wallet.
+If the recepient's signature data is not found, it will return a message notifying that the recepient did not sign the transaction.
+Otherwise, the endpoint's behavior remains as it was before this RFC.

 ### API additions